-The following diagram depicts our organizational structure immediately following the consummation of the Reorganization Transactions, the completion of this offering and the application of the net proceeds from this offering, based on an assumed initial public offering price of \$18.50 per share of Class A common stock (the midpoint of the price range set forth on the cover page of this prospectus) and assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock.
+The following diagram depicts our organizational structure immediately following the consummation of the Reorganization Transactions, the completion of this offering and the application of the net proceeds from this offering, based on an initial public offering price of \$20.00 per share of Class A common stock and assuming the underwriters do not exercise their option to purchase additional shares of Class A common stock.
 This chart is provided for illustrative purposes only and does not purport to represent all legal entities within our organizational structure.

-\ Excludes shares of our Class A common stock underlying vested stock options granted to certain of our Continuing Pre-IPO LLC Members under the 2014 Plan.
+^{} Excludes shares of our Class A common stock underlying vested stock options granted to certain of our Continuing Pre-IPO LLC Members under the 2014 Plan.